Within Temptation: Worlds Collide tour and Bleed Out (2020–present)

+Another single, "Wireless", was released on 18 May 2023.
+On 17 August 2023, simultaneously with the release of the single of the same name, Within Temptation announced their eighth studio album, Bleed Out, which was released on 20 October 2023.
+A European tour of the same name was later announced on 4 October 2023.

+In March 2024, Sharon den Adel came to Kyiv to create a new music video together with Alex Yarmak for the song "A Fool's Parade".
+On April 11, 2024, the band's official channel released the video "A Fool's Parade".
+In June 2024, after winning several export awards throughout the years, Within Temptation was honored by the Dutch organization Buma Cultuur with a Life Achievement Award.
+The organization stated that "the band undeniably provided the blueprint for a unique metal genre, which has inspired many and brought the sextet significant success far beyond their home country".

+Spierenburg departed from the band on 9 December 2024.
+Vikram Shankar was later announced as his replacement in July 2025.

 Musical style

 The band's first album, Enter, was released in 1997, which music critics classified as two heavy metal subgenres, gothic metal and doom metal classifying the release as "gloomy, doomy, slow moving, atmospheric, symphonic gothic metal." and compared it with Tristania and Theatre of Tragedy, two other bands in the genre.
 The guitar riffs and keyboard work were also praised, as were the contrasting voices of the two lead vocalists, Sharon den Adel and Robert Westerholt.
 The band's next record, an EP entitled The Dance, released in 1998, was described as "important in the development of the band" presenting "the band's musical growth as they explore the parameters of orchestral, neo-classical metal."

 With the release of the band's second album, Mother Earth, their musical style came to a point of inflexion, where only den Adel remained as lead vocalist leading the band to more melodic and Celtic songs and more folk influences.
 Critics approved of the changes in musical direction and suggested that the album "reveals new dimensions in the concept of metal."